Nike-Inc/cerberus/API.md

 ### Trigger Scheduled Job [POST]

-Manually trigger a job, e.g. ExpiredTokenCleanUpJob, HystrixMetricsProcessingJob, KmsKeyCleanUpJob, KpiMetricsProcessingJob.
+Manually trigger a job, e.g. ExpiredTokenCleanUpJob, HystrixMetricsProcessingJob, InactiveKmsKeyCleanUpJob, KpiMetricsProcessingJob.
 A 400 response code is given if the job wasn't found.

 + Request